Rocky-Studios/Megafactory-Docs/docs/index.md

 **This guide is made for Windows 10+ with <a href="https://visualstudio.microsoft.com/vs/community/" target="_blank">Visual Studio Community Edition</a> and <a href="https://blender.org" target="_blank">Blender</a>.**

 ## Publishing your mod
 If you're done with the first public release of your mod, you can upload it to <a href="https://megafactory.rockystudios.net/mods" target="_blank">the official modding website</a> so other people can download it from within the game.
 Your mod might be rejected, and we will provide a good reason why.
-It willusually be rejected if it poses a security risk to users, and we will providea fix.
+It will usually be rejected if it poses a security risk to users, and we will provide a fix.
 <strong style="color: red;">DO NOT UPLOAD YOUR MOD ANYWHERE ELSE</strong>
 ## Best Practices
 So, you're ready to make a mod.
-But before you start, it is recommended you have a readof this section, so that you can do things right from the start and not have to rewriteor redesign your mod later on.
+But before you start, it is recommended you have a readof this section, so that you can do things right from the start and not have to rewrite or redesign your mod later on.

 ### The file structure
 Obviously, you can't just put down files in the mod folder and expect things to show up in-game.
 First, you need to locate your mod folder.
 On Windows (which is intended for this guide), the folder is `"%LocalAppData%\Rocky Studios\Megafactory\mods"`.
 You can simply run `⊞+R` and paste this path.
 If this folder does not exist, just open the game once and it should generate it.